thomasv314/roku-ruby/README.md

 Use a terminal and vi-like key bindings to control a Roku TV or device on your local network.

-Uses ruby, curses, ssdp, and the Roku External Control API.
+Built with ruby, curses, ssdp, and the Roku External Control API.

 ![Preview Vim Roku](https://giant.gfycat.com/UnfoldedSilkyDiscus.gif)